sharonwoo/word-error-rate-tool-v1/README.md

 Live demo here: https://word-error-tool-demo-v1.herokuapp.com

-Version 2 with more features:
+Version 2 with more features below:

 ![Coded in a weekend with much Trappiste 10](twerdemo.gif?raw=true "Demo")